 Regardless of what I am doing, when he tells me there’s a large, sizeable-tusked warthog with huge, droopy warts on his face on the premises, I come running outside with the camera to see if it’s Tiny.
 Sadly, time after time, we’ve been disappointed.

 Was he culled while we were away?
 We haven’t heard that warthogs have been culled in the past few months.
-Mostly, impalas and kudus were taken to Lionspruit to thin out the huge populations in Marloth Park and to provide food for the lions, Fluffy and Desi, who reside in Lionspruit, hence the name.
+Most impalas and kudus were taken to Lionspruit to thin out the huge populations in Marloth Park and provide food for the lions, Fluffy and Desi, who reside in Lionspruit, henceforth the name.

 Yesterday, Tom hollered out to me when I was in the house, “Hurry,” he said, “There’s a large pig with big tusks in the garden.”
 I grabbed my phone to quickly bring up a photo of Tiny I have on my home screen.
 I was extremely excited that it was him upon first inspection.